Compare CITY INDEX Versus NORDFX and IC Markets broker accounts.

 City Index Vs NordFX Demo Account

-A demo account is an extremely useful account for people with no trading experience.
-This way you are risking none of your money and testing out your trading skills in a safe environment.
-For people who have next to no knowledge of trading, we recommend signing up with an City Index and NordFX demo account fully.
+A demo account with City Index or NordFX is extremely useful for people without trading experience.
+This way, you risk none of your money and test your trading skills in a safe environment.
+For people with next to no knowledge of trading, we recommend fully signing up with an City Index and NordFX demo account.

 City Index Vs NordFX Micro Account